Email FacebookTwitterMenu burgerClose thin

 8. Marrying Someone With Bad Credit

 It’s not uncommon for couples to buy homes after tying the knot.
-Keep in mind, however that if you’re getting the house together, both of your credit scores and financial histories could be taken into account.
-If you’re marrying someone whose credit isn’t in tip top shape, it might be a good idea to work on improving his or her score (and paying off the wedding loan or extra debt you both took on) before trying to get a home loan.
+Keep in mind, however that both of your credit scores and financial histories could be taken into account.
+If your spouse has bad credit, improve their score (and pay off the wedding expenses) before applying for a mortgage.

 9. Co-Signing on a Loan

-It’s important to think carefully before agreeing to co-sign a loan for a child in college or another family member, particularly if you’re trying to become a homeowner.
+If you want a mortgage, think carefully before agreeing to co-sign a loan for anyone.
 By co-signing, you become partially responsible for that debt.
+This could be a child in college or another family member in need of help.
 If the borrower can’t keep up with payments and defaults, your credit score could dip substantially.

 10. Making Big Deposits